-2. Because of the critical and urgent nature of these challenges, we are committed to promoting and encouraging researchers who collaborate across disciplines, institutions and national boundaries to generate and disseminate the knowledge necessary to achieve sustainability
+2. Because of the critical and urgent nature of these challenges, we are committed to promoting and encouraging researchers who collaborate across disciplines, institutions, and national boundaries to generate and disseminate the knowledge necessary to achieve sustainability and the SDGs.

-The University recognises that the most significant impact we have on society results from the enhanced capabilities of our graduates (Strategic Plan 2013- 2020, p8).
+The University recognises that the most significant impact we have on society results from graduates who make the world better tomorrow than it is today.
+(Taumata Teitei 2021-2030)

-3. We are committed to ensuring that the education our students receive across a comprehensive portfolio of academic programmes includes opportunities for understanding the role that all of their chosen fields have to play in the pursuit of sustainability, and that they develop the knowledge and skills necessary to contribute towards sustainable societies
+3. We are committed to ensuring that the education our students receive, across a comprehensive portfolio of academic programmes, includes opportunities for understanding the role that their chosen fields have to play in the pursuit of sustainability and the SDGs, and that they develop the knowledge and skills necessary to contribute towards sustainable societies.

-4. We are also committed to ensuring that their learning experiences are enriched by interdisciplinary opportunities, and will ensure that interdisciplinary activities are encouraged, supported and recognised
+4. We are also committed to ensuring that their learning experiences are enriched by interdisciplinary and transdisciplinary opportunities and will ensure that interdisciplinary and transdisciplinary activities are encouraged, supported and recognised.

-The University recognises that we cannot plunder the future in order to pay for the present and is committed to ensuring that we have a sustainable organisation that will endure (Strategic Plan 2013-2020, p16).
+The University recognises that we cannot plunder the future in order to pay for the present and is committed to ensuring that we have a sustainable organisation that will endure.

-6. We will act as a role model for sustainable practices and involving all of our staff and students in on-going improvement in our environmental performance
+6. We will act as a role model for sustainable practices and involving all our staff and students in on-going improvement in our environmental performance.

 - minimising the energy, water and material resources we use, including electricity, gas, water and recycled water, single use and disposable materials, packaging and plastics

-- applying sustainability principles to the design, building, refurbishment and operation of our buildings and to the management of our campuses and biodiversity reserves and
+- applying sustainability principles to the design, building, refurbishment, and operation of our buildings and to the management of our campuses and biodiversity reserves

-- promoting the use of sustainable modes of transport including cycling, walking, public transport, and electric vehicles including bicycles
+- promoting and accommodating the use of sustainable modes of transport including cycling, walking, public transport, and electric vehicles including bicycles

-7. We will continue to draw on knowledge and experience within and beyond the University, and will apply life-cycle costing to fully inform decision making of the short term and the long-term costs and benefits of options for further improvement
+8. We will continue to draw on knowledge and experience within and beyond the University and will apply life-cycle costing to fully inform decision making of the short term and the long-term costs and benefits of options in planning and procurement.

 Partnerships for sustainability

 The priority of the University is to be recognised and valued by our communities for the contributions we make towards a more sustainable future for all.
-As an international and research-intensive university and public institution with strong civic roots, the University embraces its obligations to the region and nation, and upholds its role as critic and conscience of society (Strategic Plan 2013-2020, p14).
+As an international and research-intensive university and public institution with strong civic roots, the University embraces its obligations to the region and nation, and upholds its role as critic and conscience of society (Taumata Teitei 2021-2030)

-8. We recognise the special significance of Te Tiriti o Waitangi and are committed to maintaining partnerships that advance shared aims and aspirations (Strategic Plan 2013-2020, p13)
+9. We recognise the special significance of Te Tiriti o Waitangi and are committed to maintaining partnerships that advance shared aims and aspirations (Taumata Teitei 2021-2030).

-10. We are committed to collaboration and cooperation with universities that are leaders in sustainability, and to learning from and sharing experiences in research, teaching and learning, as well as sustainable operating practices
+11. We are committed to collaboration and cooperation with universities and organisations that are leaders in sustainability, and to learning from and sharing experiences in research, teaching and learning, as well as sustainable operating practices.

 Monitoring and reporting

-11. The University will identify key performance indicators for the principles in sections 1 to 10 above and report annually on these indicators and other relevant achievements and activities
+12. The University will identify key performance indicators for the principles in items 1 to 11 above and report regularly on these indicators and other relevant achievements and activities.

 Sustainability is derived from the concept of ‘sustainable development’ which was first defined by the Brundtland Commission of the United Nations on March 20, 1987 as: